wp-plugins/nifty-modal-popup/readme.txt

 <h4>Leave a Review </h4>

-[Kindly rate us ★★★★★  on the right side of this page.](https://wordpress.org/support/view/plugin-reviews/nifty-modal-popup?filter=5#postform) A big THANK YOU in advance.
+[Kindly rate us ★★★★★  on the right side of this page.](https://wordpress.org/support/view/plugin-reviews/nifty-modal-popup?filter=5#postform) .
+The first 20 persons rating us 5 stars will <b>win a free copy</b> of the Pro version.
+A big THANK YOU in advance.

 Based on www.tympanus.net